Biden wins Michigan, deals crushing blow to Bernie

 Mr. Sanders has run into an electoral brick wall in recent primaries.

-SEE ALSO: Less than half of Missouri Dems ‘enthusiastic’ over Biden: Exit poll
+SEE ALSO: Less than half Dems ‘enthusiastic’ over Biden: Exit polls

 Mr. Biden has run up his margin of victories among black and older voters, while Mr. Sanders has struggled to fulfill his promise of expanding the electorate by getting more younger people to the polls.